top of page

 Habitat: Rivers in Philadelphia

-Description: Dark, swimming waterbird with a long neck, thin hooked beak, yellow flesh at base of beak, and short legs, often seen sitting near water.
+Description: Dark, swimming waterbird with a long neck, thin hooked beak, yellow flesh at the base of the beak, and short legs, often seen sitting near the water.

 ringbillgull_edited.jpg